gdoumenc/coworks/docs/tech.rst

 Entrypoint Parameters
 ---------------------

-URL Parameters
+URI Parameters
 ^^^^^^^^^^^^^^

-You can define entrypoint function arguments as part of the URL:
+You can define entrypoint function arguments as part of the URI:

 .. code-block:: python